kb100/signal-authenticator/README.md

 PAM module for two-factor authentication through [Signal](https://github.com/WhisperSystems/Signal-Android).

 This project is in its ALPHA stage.
-It is HIGHLY EXPERIMENTAL,
-has never been audited,
-and has been minimally tested.
-DO NOT USE unless you understand the risks.

-Contributors welcome!
+It has been tested only by me for one year.
+It has not been professionally audited and you should not depend on it for your security at this time.
+The project is, however, ready for enthusiastic testers and contributors.

 Report bugs to the issues page and please rebase to my master branch before submitting any pull requests.
 See the [contributing page](CONTRIBUTING.md) for details.